ESBenchmark/ESBench/docs/guide/toolchains.md

 # Toolchains

-ESBench is a cross runtime benchmark tool, which means you can run your suite on different runtime.
+ESBench is a cross runtime benchmark tool, which means you can run your suite on different runtimes.

 ## Run In Browsers

 Following example runs the suite on Firefox, Webkit, and Chromium using [Playwright](https://playwright.dev).

-First you need to install playwright and a builder.
+First install playwright and a builder (Vite).
 The builder is needed because browser and Node have a different import resolving algorithm, and ESBench does not handle that, so suites need to be built to transform imports.

 ```shell
 pnpm add -D playwright vite